rux616/biraitbec-workbase-improved/ERRORS.md

 ---

+### Script is not run with PowerShell v5.1.x or v7.2.x

+#### Error Text
+> Invalid PowerShell version.

+#### Extra Error Text
+> This script will not function properly if it is not run with PowerShell version 5.1.x or 7.2.x.
+>
+> Make sure to run this script by opening the folder where it resides, right-clicking the script, and choosing "Run with PowerShell" from the menu.

 ### Script is located in a protected folder

 #### Error Text
 > Problematic script location detected.

 #### Extra Error Text
 > Attempting to run script from "`$($dir.currentDirectory)`".
+>
-Please ensure this script is not anywhere inside the following folders:
+> Please ensure this script is not anywhere inside the following folders:
 > `$problemDirs | ForEach-Object { "  $_" }`

 ([Top](#table-of-contents))